 The symptoms experienced during a migraine can vary widely among individuals, but there are some common signs and symptoms associated with each phase:

-Knowing these various migraine symptoms can aid in getting an accurate diagnosis and finding the most effective treatments and therapies to manage the condition.
+Knowing these various migraine symptoms can aid in accurate diagnosis and finding the most effective treatments and therapies to manage the condition.

 Migraines typically progress through four distinct phases, each with its own set of symptoms.
 Understanding these phases can help in managing and treating migraines more effectively.